arnemileswinter/godot-rapier-2d-simple/README.md

 # Broken: Godot Rapier2d Simple

-Motivation for this project was to integrate rapier2d physics into godot while keeping the scene tree editor's inheritance semantics.
+Motivation for this project was to integrate rapier2d physics into godot while keeping the scene tree editor's compositional semantics.

 Unfortunately i realized too late that Godot 3.5 does not allow NativeScript's to be extended. **Therefore this entire project is of little use.**